Simple Vegetarian Jollof Rice

 Instructions

-• Blend the tomatoes, scotch bonnet pepper and red bell pepper and cook in a separate pot at medium to high heat for at least 15 mins before you start prepping the rest of your ingredients.
-We want to give the tomatoes and peppers a cooking head start.
+• Blend the tomatoes, scotch bonnet pepper and red bell pepper and cook in a separate pot at medium to high heat for at least 15 minutes.
+As the tomato puree is cooking, prep the rest of your ingredients.

-• In a separate pot, heat the oil at medium heat for a few minutes to warm up.
+• In a large pot, heat the oil at medium heat for a few minutes

-• Finely chop 1/2 an onion and saute in the hot oil till soft and translucent
+• Add the finely chopped onions and saute in the hot oil till soft and translucent

-• Once the onions have cooked down, your tomato and pepper purée would have decreased in water content significantly.
-Add the puree to the stew, mix it well and let it cook for about 5 minutes at medium-low heat.
+• Once the onion tomato paste base has cooked down, your tomato and pepper purée would have decreased in water content significantly.
+Add the puree to the stew, mix it well and let it cook for about 15 minutes at medium-low heat.
 While everything is cooking, grind the whole spices (except the bay leaf) into a powder.

 • Taste the stew and make sure it tastes over-seasoned and over-salted.
 This is very important to ensure that the resulting jollof is not bland.
 Adjust the stew accordingly with more salt or bouillon cube/paste if needed.